Postgraduate loans, or master's loans, have different rules for eligibility and funding depending on where you study.

 For international students, typical fees fall into the £12,000–£20,000 bracket.

-MBAs cost more than most other postgraduate degrees and are particularly expensive at a highly-ranked university such as Oxford.
+MBAs cost more than most other postgraduate degrees and are particularly expensive at the higher-ranked universities.